 4. Computing importance for other types of regression models

-The derivation of Shapley regression relies on R2, which indicates the proportion of variance in the outcome variable explained by the model.
+The derivation of Shapley regression relies on R2, which indicates the proportion of variance in the outcome variable explained by the model (see here for a more detailed explanation or what r Squared is and 8 tips on interpreting R Squared).
 Other types of generalized linear models (GLMs), such as logistic and Poisson regression, have no equivalent to R2.
 While you can jerry-rig pseudo-R2 statistics, an even bigger problem looms.
 Most GLMs take much, much, longer to compute than linear regression.
 This means that the time taken increases, reducing the possible number of variables to include.